“Any waste or offcut from any of our products now has an avenue for repurposing,” says Autex New Zealand’s General Manager of Sales, Marcel Herbke.

-“Any waste or offcut from our products now has an avenue for repurposing,” says Autex New Zealand’s General Sales Manager, Marcel Herbke.
-“We have an established recycling pathway and products that successfully pull through it.
+“We have an established recycling pathway and products that successfully pull materials through it.
 From here, it’s all about making the supply chain piece easy and cost-effective so the industry can embrace reuse.”

 The Autex team is on a long-term journey to make their acoustic and insulation solutions more sustainable; it’s a complex challenge with a number of potential solutions, Marcel says.
 “The biggest development for us in the last 18 months is our take-back programme which accepts offcuts and construction site waste and is a big extension of our zero-waste manufacturing that has already been in place for years.
-We’re now able to reconstitute offcuts and end-of-life materials to create new insulation products.”
+We’re now able to reconstitute offcuts and end-of-life materials to create new insulation and acoustic products.”

 The sustainability journey is long and ongoing, Marcel says, with constant improvements being made.
 “We’ve long been aware that ‘recyclable’ doesn’t always mean ‘recycled’.
 The biggest challenge for us right now is collaborating with the market to get waste back from site, rather than letting it go to landfill.
 We have the facility to accept site waste for free here in Onehunga, and we do sometimes arrange for shipment of site waste back to us from bigger projects elsewhere in the country, but we know that separating waste on site isn’t yet common practice and not everyone has the capacity or resource to return it to us.
 There are a lot of opportunities to improve those systems over the coming months and years, and to provide additional recycling channels.”